salawa1/CMPS361/FinalProject/README.md

 ## 📌 Overview

-Welcome to **The Record Shoppe** This website is a database for adding and tracking records internally for the Record Shoppe.
+Welcome to **The Record Shoppe**!
+This website is a database for adding and tracking records internally for the Record Shoppe.
 It is meant to be used exclusively by employees to help answer customer questions about inventory as quickly as possible.

 ## 🔶 Table of Contents